Towards Robust Real-World Multivariate Time Series Forecasting: A Unified Framework for Dependency, Asynchrony, and Missingness: Further Analysis

 We conduct an ablation study comparing six variants of attention masking strategies within our unified attention layer.
 To avoid analytical redundancy, all strategies share a common constraint: \textit{channel tokens are prohibited from attending to any other tokens within the same channel, including themselves}.
 This restriction eliminates redundant intra-channel interactions and encourages richer cross-channel communication.

 The six masking strategies fall into two categories: \textbf{Channel-Independent (CI)} and \textbf{Channel-Dependent (CD)}.
 The key distinction lies in whether cross-channel attention among channel tokens is permitted.
 CD strategies are further subdivided based on the scope and indexing of allowed inter-channel connections.
+Table~\ref{attention_masking} presents comparative results for the masking strategies on the SolarWind dataset (Case 2).